After the Interview

 Thank you Letters

-Your first spoken words likely include "please" and "thank you" and with good reason.
+Your first spoken words likely included "please" and "thank you" for a good reason.
 It is a good habit to send thank you notes to those who give you their time during your job search.
-It is especially important to send a thank you following an interview.
-You should send a thank you to the primary interviewer at least.
-If you were interviewed by more than one person, it may be a good idea to write each individual but make sure you add a personal touch to each individual note.
+It is especially important to send thanks following an interview.
+You should send your thanks to the primary interviewer at least.
+If you were interviewed by more than one person, it may be a good idea to write each individual but make sure you add a personal touch to each note.

 Tips for thank you letters

-- Thank you notes can be handwritten cards, typed letter, or e-mail depending upon the style of communication established with the interviewer.
+- Thank you notes can be handwritten cards, typed letters, or e-mails depending upon the style of communication established with the interviewer.

 - If you send via mail, still follow good business letter guidelines.

 - Express appreciation for the employer’s time and opportunity to interview